Citroën C3 Picasso

-The Citroën C3 Picasso is a car produced by the French motor company Citroën from 2008–2017.
+The Citroën C3 Picasso is a car produced by the French motor company Citroën from 2008 to 2017.
 It has a five-door mini MPV design and was first unveiled at the 2008 Paris Motor Show as a concept car named "Drooneel".
 The Picasso is the mini MPV version of the Citroën C3 and the successor of the Citroën Xsara Picasso, and was designed to compete with the Opel Meriva, Nissan Note, Renault Modus and Ford Fusion.